DancesWithDingo/ViewModelToolkit/README.md

 </ContentPage>

 ```
-The `Text`, `Command`, `CommandParameter` and other properties on `SaveBarView` are **bindable properties**, so we can use data binding to set the Save and Cancel button properties from either the View or the ViewModel.
-More about that in the [**ViewModel Configuration**](#viewmodel-configuration) section later in this document.

-For the most customizable solution, the developer can design their own save bar.
+For the most flexible solution, the developer can design their own save bar.
 They need only implement the `ISaveBarView` interface, which ensures the Save and Cancel button properties are declared.
 Note that these buttons don't need to be actual buttons: any control can be used provided it supports the commanding structure as described above.
 Even an image with a hit map could be used, and the `ISaveBarButtonView` interface is provided to simplify the task of developing the custom save bar buttons.

 The ViewModelToolkitSample application contains an example of a custom save bar that is vertically oriented and includes an additional Help button.